2017 Comparison: Wealthfront vs. FutureAdvisor

 Wealthfront vs. FutureAdvisor Review

-When comparing FutureAdvisor vs. Wealthfront in terms of investment experts, Wealthfront has top-class financial planners and online investment managers.
+When comparing FutureAdvisor vs. Wealthfront in terms of financial planners and online investment managers, Wealthfront uses top-class economists and PhDs to create and fine-tune their investment software.

 These include the renowned economist Burton Malkiel, who authored the revolutionary investment book Random Walk Down Wall Street and became the Chief Investment Officer at Wealthfront.